 Is Your Contact Centre Fit for Today's Demands?

 With the continued decline of outbound call volumes predicted in 2017, cold calling will be replaced by sophisticated, informed outbound strategies as brands recognise the need to build a more effective two-way dialogue with their customers.
+Equally, brands that have or are considering investing in an automated dialling system for outbound campaigns must be sure they have the right combination of processes, people and technology in place to deliver a truly flexible and user-friendly experience.

 Packed with practical hints and tips on creating more effective, customer-friendly campaigns, the 10 Golden Rules of Outbound is designed to help you get the most from your outbound campaigns.